 Richard Serra: Verbs - An exhibition at the Art Institute of Chicago

-For this project, I have branded an produced advertising rollout for a fictional exhibition of the New York based artist and sculptor Richard Serra at the Art Institute of Chicago.
+Filament conceived this exploratory project to imagine an exhibition identity of the sculptural work of New York based artist Richard Serra at the Art Institute of Chicago.

 Famous for his large scale metal sculptures, Richard Serra's work focuses on an immersive experience for the viewer.
 The curvelinear sheets of cast metal create maze-like structures for viewers to walk into and around.
 Serra's emphasis on manipulation of space and raw, unruly materials ties back to his history as a Process Artist.